SomebodyDoingThings/UnfairProjectileTrajectoryPreview/README.md

-a modified version of the [original Projectile Trajectory Preview](https://modrinth.com/mod/ptp) mod
+a modified version of the original [Projectile Trajectory Preview](https://modrinth.com/mod/ptp) mod

-differences:
+## differences:
 - the mod is usable on all servers (server handshake is disabled)

-also see my other "unfair" fork: https://github.com/SomebodyDoingThings/UnfairHealthIndicators